 Students come from a variety of backgrounds and all are entitled to learn in a supportive environment, free from fear.
+The RSE curriculum recognises the gendered nature of HSB, takes steps to tackle victim-blaming, engages an equalities approach (e.g. that recognises the intersection of gender, disability, and ethnicity); and ensures students are involved in curriculum development.
 Students may use language related to sexuality and gender as a way to harass other students.
 This is unacceptable and will be dealt with as any other form of harassment, through the school behaviour and discipline procedures.
 An understanding of human difference, including sexuality, is an important aspect of education and will be addressed as appropriate through the curriculum.